lucianpls/mod_mrf/README.md

   The empty tile ETag will be this value but bit 64 (65th bit) is set.
 All the other tiles have 64 bit ETags that depend on this value.

+  **Redirect path**
+  - Optional, if the data file is on an object store